ClayCampaigne/metamer-sounds/README.md

 To re-initialize the widget to the starting state, you can click the code cell above the widget display, and type command (or control) enter.

 This is a hobby project motivated by my dream of "auralizing," or "hearing," the difference between metamers.
-(I've always found the dimensionality and structure of perception to be interesting.)
 Metamers are distinct EM (light) spectral power distributions with the same perceived color.
 Color space is 3-dimensional, but tone is essentially infinite-dimensional, due to the respective structures of the sensory organs.
 That means that there are, like, infinitely times more tones than colors, man.